 Leaderboard is one of the design elements of gamification, with the aim to improve productivity, engagement and learning.
 The simplest form of leaderboard displays a high score list, and ranks users according to their relative achievements, measuring against their peers through certain criteria (Christy & Fox 2014; Butler, 2013).
-The two types of leaderboards used are called 'absolute' and 'relative', where absolute displays and covers all content for all users, including the users' scores and their details, which makes top users feel a sense of accomplishment as compared to the latter type; where it ranks users below and above them, making the latter type less meaningful (Ortiz-Rojas, Chiluzia & Valcke, 2019).
+The two types of The Effectiveness of Gamification through Classroom Leaderboards for Student Engagement leaderboards used are called 'absolute' and 'relative', where absolute displays and covers all content for all users, including the users' scores and their details, which makes top users feel a sense of accomplishment as compared to the latter type; where it ranks users below and above them, making the latter type less meaningful (Ortiz-Rojas, Chiluzia & Valcke, 2019).
 When used in an educational setting, students can use their position on the leaderboard and assess their own performance with respect to their peers in the classroom.